swiftlang/swift-evolution/proposals/optional-iteration.md

 Loops are indeed a common statement.
 When working with optional sequences, a possibility to optionally iterate (that is, iterate if there is a value, otherwise skip) is self-explanatory.
-However, Swift currently doesn't offer a way to express this 'natively', in the language of optionals.
-Optional sequences are illegal as a `for-in` loop attribute.
-The most common and correct way of putting it, especially when we need to handle the `nil` case (`else`) is
+However, Swift currently doesn't offer a way to express this 'natively', in the language of optionals: optional sequences are illegal as a `for-in` loop attribute.
+The most common and way of putting it, especially when handling the `nil` case (`else`) is required, would be

 ```swift
 if let sequence = optionalSequence {